-Division (cutting) of mesh to relieve the tension Removing mesh that has come into the vagina Removal of the vaginal part of the mesh sling Removal of all the mesh sling, including anchors What type of complication does this surgery treat?
-A mesh sling that is too tight.
-Vaginal mesh exposure.
-Vaginal mesh exposure or a mesh sling that is too tight.
-Vaginal mesh exposure or a mesh sling that is too tight.
-What does this involve?
+Removal of mesh that has come into the vagina Removal of mesh from the vagina wall Removal of all of the mesh from the vagina wall and the pelvis What does this involve?
 This usually involves an operation through the vagina.
 It can be done under local, spinal or general anaesthetic.
 It can usually be done as a day case, with no overnight stay in hospital.
 This usually involves an operation through the vagina.
-It can be done under local, spinal or general anaesthetic.
-It can usually be done as a day case, with no overnight stay in hospital.
-This usually involves an operation through the vagina.
 It can be done under spinal or general anaesthetic.
-It may need an overnight stay in hospital.
-This may include incisions (cuts) in the vagina, groin and abdomen.
+It will need an overnight stay in hospital.
+This usually involves an operation through the vagina but may also need cuts in the groin.
 It is usually done under general anaesthetic.
 It will need at least one overnight stay in hospital.
 How much mesh is removed?
-No mesh is removed.
 Only the mesh that has come into the vagina is removed.
 The rest remains in the body.
-The surgeon tries to remove most of the mesh around the vagina.
-Some mesh remains in the body.
+The surgeon tries to remove most of the mesh from the vagina wall.
+Mesh embedded deep in the pelvis remains in the body.
 The surgeon tries to remove all the mesh from the body but this is not always possible.
 How extensive is the surgery?
-The least extensive surgical option.
-Less extensive than removing part or all of the mesh sling.
-More extensive than just removing mesh that has come into the vagina.
-The most extensive surgical option.
-How does average time to recover compare?
-Recovery times vary from woman to woman.
+This is the least extensive surgical option.
+More extensive than just removing the mesh that has come into the vagina, but less extensive than removing all the mesh.
+This is the most extensive surgical option.
+How does the average time to recover compare?
+Recovery times can vary from woman to woman.
 This option usually has the shortest recovery time.
-Recovery is usually quicker than if part or all of the mesh sling is removed.
-Recovery usually takes longer than if only mesh that has come into the vagina is removed, but it is usually quicker than if all of the mesh sling is removed.
+Recovery usually takes longer with this option compared with just removing the mesh that has come into the vagina.
 This option usually has the longest recovery time.